St. John's Episcopal Church

 Office Hours:

-Church School: Please contact the parish office regarding church school for the Fall of 2021.
+Please contact the parish office regarding church school for this year.
+The school year begins in September and finishes in May.

 Worship

 While circumstances are subject to change, St. John's is conducting Sunday worship both onsite at 10am and online via Zoom.
-At present, seating is limited to 35 - kindly inform the office if you plan to attend.
-We are observing currently-recommended Covid safety protocols.
+We are committed to staying informed regarding the currently-recommended Covid and other public health safety protocols.